citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 New 3DS support is another highly requested feature for Citra.
 The New 3DS is a member of the Nintendo 3DS family with upgraded hardware.
 It has more cores and more RAM, so games can do more computing.
 There are a handful of New 3DS exclusives, and many more that are enhanced.

-With the combined efforts of [B3n30](https://github.com/B3n30), [FearlessTobi](https://github.com/FearlessTobi), and many other developers, we were finally able to deliver proper New 3DS support.
-We saw almost all major New 3DS exclusive games booting and running in a playable state.
-Although not all of them run at fullspeed yet, we hope you will be able to enjoy exploring the huge worlds of Xenoblade Chronicles 3D or fight some zombies in the (very pixelated) 3DS port of Minecraft.
+With the combined efforts of [B3n30](https://github.com/B3n30), [FearlessTobi](https://github.com/FearlessTobi), and many other developers, we are finally able to deliver proper New 3DS support.
+We see almost all major New 3DS exclusive games booting and running in a playable state.
+Although not all of them run at fullspeed yet, we hope you will be able to enjoy exploring the huge worlds of Xenoblade Chronicles 3D or fighting some zombies in the (very pixelated) 3DS port of Minecraft.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/new_citra_xl.jpg"
     title="Liked the New Citra XL?
 The functionality was real!" >}}